 Boston, MA 02115

-Beth Britt is an associate professor of English and the Undergraduate Program Director in English.
-She is a rhetorical theorist and critic whose research focuses on legal rhetoric.
-In her current project, an ethnographic study of legal education as rhetorical education, she investigates how law students learn to advocate for others without necessarily speaking or making decisions for them.
+Beth Britt, an associate professor of English, is a rhetorical theorist and critic whose research focuses on legal rhetoric.
+Her current project is an ethnographic study of legal education as rhetorical education.

 Prof. Britt teaches undergraduate courses in writing and rhetoric, including “Introduction to Rhetoric,” “Writing for Prelaw,” “Rhetoric of Law,” and “Style & Editing.”
 At the graduate level, she has recently taught courses in rhetorical theory, rhetorical education, and law & the humanities.

 - “Listening Rhetorically to Defending Our Lives: Identification and Advocacy in Intimate Partner Abuse.”
 Law, Culture and the Humanities 10:1 (2014): 155-178.

 - “Dangerous Deliberation: Subjective Probability and Rhetorical Democracy in the Jury Room.”
 Rhetoric Society Quarterly 39:2 (2009): 103-123.

 - “Rhetoric and Ethnography.”
 The International Encyclopedia of Communication.
 Vol. IX.
 Ed.
 Wolfgang Donsbach.
 Oxford, UK, and Malden, MA: Wiley-Blackwell, 2008.

 - “The Rhetorical Work of Institutions.”
 Critical Power Tools: Cultural Studies and Technical Communication.
 Ed.
 J. Blake Scott, Bernadette Longo, and Katherine V. Wills.
 Albany: SUNY P, 2006.
 133-150.